How boomers living the high life are at risk in retirement

 Mr. Rosentreter is a highly credentialed financial adviser, accountant and author.
 He gets a lot of boomers who come into his office to discuss the possibility of working with him and then disappear.
 These are people who, well, let’s let Mr. Rosentreter describe who he’s writing about:

-“You have money for one or two out-of-county vacations a year, likely had a nanny for the kids longer than you really needed to, think nothing about updating to the latest tech gadgets (i.e.: an iPhone) for not only you, but all the kids as well.
+“You have money for one or two out-of-country vacations a year, likely had a nanny for the kids longer than you really needed to, think nothing about updating to the latest tech gadgets (e.g. an iPhone) for not only you, but all the kids as well.
 You pay people to cut your grass, shovel your snow and clean your house.
 You are the organic food buyer at Whole Foods, belong to at least one ‘club’ with high annual dues and of course you are the driver of an Audi, BMW, Land Rover or Lexus.”

 Mr. Rosentreter finds that some of these people have unused room to contribute to registered retirement savings plans, while others have substantial retirement savings into seven figures.
 What unites them is that they are not saving enough to keep the same lifestyle after they retire and uninterested in fixing this by spending less.

 “These are all bright people,” Mr. Rosentreter said in an interview.
 “But there’s a bit of a herd mentality.
-It’s a bit of being caught up in the moment, it’s a bit of thinking I’ve got so much money that it’s going to be OK. “
+It’s a bit of being caught up in the moment, it’s a bit of thinking I’ve got so much money that it’s going to be okay."

 The latest thinking in the never-ending debate about how well prepared people are for retirement is that boomers are pretty well set.
 They have company pension plans in many cases, the stock markets were good to them over the decades and their houses have soared in value.